CodeQueenOfDigitalDreams/Hourse_price_prediction/README.md

 # House_price_prediction

-This is a Python ML project.
+This is a House price prediction Python ML project.

 Add a Structure: